Linguistics

 Over the duration of the PhD, you produce an original piece of research of up to 100,000 words.

-The Department of English Language and Linguistics offers supervision from world-class academics with expertise in a wide range of disciplines, able to support and guide you through your research.
+Researchers in Linguistics offer supervision in a wide range of disciplines, and will support and guide you through your research.
 Your progress is carefully monitored to ensure that you are on track to produce a thesis that is valued by the academic community.
 Throughout your programme, you are able to attend and contribute to research seminars, workshops, and research and transferable skills training courses.

 Information for international students